3. SW4RM Protocol Specification¶

 Distributed Tracing:

-- Trace correlation across message processing pipelines
+- The system correlates traces across message processing pipelines.

 -